 On to Frankfurt

-After the one full day in Wetzlar, we were whisked off to the Frankfurt airport, where we saw our only Red Kites of the trip, sadly at near impossible distance, and flew to Vienna, Austria.
+After the one full day in Wetzlar, we rushed off to the Frankfurt airport, where we saw our only Red Kites of the trip, sadly at near impossible distance.
+From there, we flew to Vienna, Austria.
 The bus ride to our lunch stop on the grounds of a lovely little winery, seemed to last forever (that could just be my impatience talking), and oddly, we crossed the Danube twice on the way!
 But there after a quick buffet lunch, Zeiss handed over the Victory SF binoculars that we field-tested over the next 5 days.
 We will be doing a full review of this excellent binocular when we receive a production model from Zeiss, but suffice it to say that this is a superb optic, and that a product like this is a joy to review.

 We checked into our hotel in Vienna in the early evening, which left enough time before dinner for several groups of us to catch taxis to the large city park surrounding the Schönbrunn Palace, the Hapsburg summer residence.
 This was our first birding experience with the SFs, and we got off to a roaring start.
 One group (sadly not mine) found a Tawny Owl on the grounds.
 Here we had three woodpecker species with an adult and a juvenile each of Great Spotted, Syrian and Green Woodpeckers.